Chapter 1: Caltrans Construction Organization, Section 2: Public Relations

 1-201 General

-As representatives of Caltrans, Construction personnel should at all times conduct themselves professionally.
-The subject of public relations is divided into the following categories:
+As representatives of Caltrans, construction personnel should conduct themselves professionally at all times.
+The subject of communication is divided into five categories:

 - Internal relations among Caltrans personnel